aoliverio/content/README.md

-# content
+# Content
-A CakePHP 3.x plugin for Content Management System backend in Bootstrap style
+A CakePHP 3.x plugin for Content Management System backend and frontend in Bootstrap style.